cristianvasquez/housing/README.md

 Houses enter the community, bought in traditional markets by the founder.
 Each time a house enters, it's initial value is divided into a fixed amount of shares that are transferred to the founder, meaning that in the beginning, he is the only shareholder.

 If a person wants to live for one month in one of those houses, she has to pay a fee corresponding to the price of a share.
-The paid amount goes proportionally to all share-holders, then one share is created to be owned by the person, and one share of the founder is destroyed.
+The paid amount goes proportionally to all share-holders, and one share is created to the person, and one share of the founder is destroyed.

 When a person dies, the shares go back to the founder (government), that can build more houses.
 To ensure the share-influx, shares are not bought or sold in the open market.